Don Coryell: Legacy

 Coryell was the first head coach to win 100 games at both the collegiate and professional levels.
 He earned a reputation for quickly turning around a losing team, doing so with numerous college programs before taking both the Cardinals and Chargers into the playoffs in his second seasons with the franchises.
 Coryell is remembered primarily as an offensive coach who could tailor his offense to suit the skills of the personnel available.
 More specifically, he is associated with innovations in the passing game; the Air Coryell offense he developed with the Chargers was called "one of the most explosive and exciting offenses that ever set foot on an NFL field" by the Pro Football Hall of Fame.
 Three principle players from that offense (Fouts, Winslow and Joiner) would go on to be inducted into the Hall of Fame, as would Coryell himself.

+Coryell coaching the Chargers, c.
+1981.

 San Diego's offense was statistically dominant during Coryell's tenure.
 They led the league in passing yards an NFL-record six consecutive years from 1978 to 1983 and again in 1985; they also led the league in total yards and first downs in 1980–1983 and 1985, and in scoring in 1981, 1982 and 1985.
 During his career, Coryell advocated for the league to adopt rules changes that would assist offenses; as well as wanting playoff games to be played in neutral, warm-weather cities, Coryell suggested widening the field and allowing multiple men in motion, as in the CFL.
 Air Coryell remained influential in the league after Coryell's retirement, with Washington, Dallas and the St. Louis Rams all winning Super Bowls while using versions of the offense.